flashcordon/big-history/Exploration-spatiale.md

 Carbon dioxide and trace contaminants are removed by the Air Revitalization System.
 This is a NASA rack, placed in Tranquility, designed to provide a Carbon Dioxide Removal Assembly (CDRA), a Trace Contaminant Control Subassembly (TCCS) to remove hazardous trace contamination from the atmosphere and a Major Constituent Analyser (MCA) to monitor nitrogen, oxygen, carbon dioxide, methane, hydrogen, and water vapour.

-The Oxygen Generating System (OGS) is a NASA rack designed to electrolyse water from the Water Recovery System to produce oxygen and hydrogen.
-The oxygen is delivered to the cabin atmosphere.
-The unit is installed in the Destiny module.

 The Advanced Closed Loop System (ACLS) is an ESA rack that converts carbon dioxide into oxygen and water.
 This is very different from the NASA oxygen-generating rack that is reliant on a steady supply of water from Earth in order to generate oxygen.
 This water-producing capability will save the need to launch an extra 400 liters of water in cargo resupply per year.
 50% of the carbon dioxide that it processes can be converted to oxygen and by itself it can make enough oxygen full-time for 3 astronauts.
 The other 50% of carbon dioxide is jettisoned from the ISS along with the methane that is created.
 The ACLS is a great complement to the NASA oxygen-generating rack.
 The ACLS is a technology demonstrator but if it is successful it will be left onboard the ISS permanently.
 It was delivered on the Kounotori 7 launch in September 2018 and installed in the Destiny module